sciknoworg/ALD-E-ImageMiner/icdar2026-competition-data/README.md

 Welcome to the official GitHub repository for the ICDAR 2026 Competition on Information Extraction from ALD/E Scientific Figures (Sci-ImageMiner).

-This repo provides data formats, datasets and instructions for using the dataset and preparing submissions.
+This repository provides data formats, datasets and instructions for using the dataset and preparing submissions.

 ### 🌍 Competition Website
 https://sites.google.com/view/sci-imageminer/home?authuser=0